-The rate used to discount future plan cash flows increased from 4.00% to 4.10% as of December 31, 2018 based on a review of the Fidelity General Obligation 20-Year AA Municipal Bond Index.
-Previously, the discount rate had been based on the expected rate of return on the employer's general assets under GASB 45.
-The change in discount rate resulted in an increase in liabilities.

-The mortality assumption was revised as of January 1, 2018 to the sex-distinct RPH-2014 Mortality Tables for employees and healthy annuitants, adjusted for mortality improvements with scale MP-2018 on a fully generational basis.
-Previously, the RP-2014 Blue Collar Mortality Table projected using Improvement Scale MP-2016 mortality tables were utilized.
+Changes of Assumptions-The rate used to discount future plan cash flows decreased from 4.10% effective December 31, 2018 to 2.74% as of December 31, 2019, based on a review of the Bond Buyers 20-Bond Index.
+The mortality assumption was updated as of January 1, 2019 to the sex-distinct RPH-2014 Mortality Tables for employees and healthy annuitants, adjusted for mortality improvements with scale MP-2019 on a fully generational basis.
+Previously, the RP-2014 Blue Collar Mortality Table projected using Improvement Scale MP-2018 mortality tables were utilized.
 This change was made based on a review of published studies and demographics of the plan.
-The revised assumption resulted in an increased in liabilities.
+The change in the discount rate resulted in an increase in liabilities.